xrdocs/programmability/_blogs/Model-Driven-Telemetry.md

 <p align="justify">A YANG model is a hierarchical data structure (like tree) that consists of nodes that can be managed/monitored on network device.</p>

-These are two classes of YANG Models:
+Following are two classes of YANG Models:

 <p align="justify"> <b>1.
 Cisco Native Models:</b> These are Cisco proprietary models; created and managed by Cisco.
 They are fairly comprehensive and cover nearly everything that can be configured via a CLI.
 There are over 1300 native YANG models as of IOS-XR 7.9.1.
 <br>